nyu-database-design/flask-mongodb-web-app/setup.md

 ### Set up a local MongoDB database server

-If running this app locally, you will not be able to connect to the NYU CS Department's MongoDB server.
-So you must have your app connect to either a cloud hosted database server, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), or download [MongoDB Community Server](https://www.mongodb.com/try/download/community) and run a local database server on your own machine.
+If running this app locally, you will not be able to connect to the [NYU CS Department's MongoDB server](https://cims.nyu.edu/webapps/content/systems/userservices/databases/class-mongodb).
+So you must have your app connect to either a cloud hosted database server, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), or run a local database on your own machine using either a [Docker image](https://hub.docker.com/_/mongo/) or downloading and installing [MongoDB Community Server](https://www.mongodb.com/try/download/community) and run a local database server on your own machine.

+See [more details](https://knowledge.kitchen/content/courses/database-design/slides/mongodb-setup/#17) about running a MongoDB server in each of these places.

 ### Run the app